For More Information

 The Brandeis Music Department is unique in offering both a one-year M.A. program and a two-year M.F.A. program in composition and theory.
 The one-year M.A. program provides an opportunity for students to engage in beginning graduate study without making a multi-year commitment.
 The two-year M.F.A. program offers more in-depth study, including the writing of a masters thesis in the form of an original composition.
 Students are given the opportunity to have their compositions performed and recorded on the graduate student composers concert series New Music Brandeis.
 They may also have their compositions read by the Lydian String Quartet, whose members are Professors of the Practice in the music department, and by ensembles-in-residence that are invited to Brandeis by the music department.
 Ensembles have included the New York New Music Ensemble, NotaRiotous, the International Contemporary Ensemble (ICE), and Speculum Musicae.
 The Slosberg Music Center houses the Brandeis Electro-Acoustic Music Studio (BEAMS) where composers can work with analog and digital equipment.
 There is also an extensive collection of period instruments including two harpsichords and an historic Viennese fortepiano, which are kept in the Jencks Early Music Room.

 Students who are successful in the one-year M.A. program often choose to continue for a second year in order to complete the M.F.A.
-Prospective applicants are encouraged to contact the Graduate Program Chair in Composition, Yu-Hui Chang, to discuss which of the two options would be appropriate.
+Prospective applicants are encouraged to contact the Graduate Program Chair in Composition, David Rakowski, to discuss which of the two options would be appropriate.

 The basic requirements for the one-year M.A. in composition and theory include:

-- Six courses at the graduate level: seminars in composition, proseminars in tonal writing; proseminars and seminars in tonal and nontonal analysis.
+- Seven and one-half courses at the graduate level: seminars in composition, proseminars in tonal writing; proseminars and seminars in tonal and nontonal analysis.
+MUS 172a is required.
+Private instrumental or vocal instruction and ensemble performance may be counted for credit with permission of the program chair.

 - A composition that is begun during the first semester, completed in time to be performed in the spring graduate composers' concert (New Music Brandeis).